Business Loan Interest Rates – January 2023

 The factors that affect business loan interest rates are as follows:

-The monthly turnover of your business decides if your business is making a profit or incurring losses.
+The annual business turnover decides if your business is making a profit or incurring losses.
 In short, it remains a key factor in determining your eligibility to avail a business loan.
 There are times when the turnover keeps fluctuating.
 However, maintaining consistency is highly crucial, as it helps your lender to determine the loan amount and repayment terms.
 Persistent profitability of business also helps in availing loan at comparatively lower interest rates.

 Credit score evaluates your creditworthiness and is based on your credit history.
 In case you have availed a loan in the past and repaid it on time or if you pay credit card bills on time, you will have a good credit score.
 And, if you have a good credit score (750 or above), it will work in your favor while applying for a loan.
 A good credit score will give you more benefits like lower interest rates and flexible tenure or repayment terms.